-If you own a business or would like to create one, it is essential for you to seek the expert advice of an attorney.
+If you own a business or would like to create one, you need to seek the expert advice of an attorney.
 Counsel will be able to answer your questions regarding what type of business you may form as well as the dealings you may engage in.
 He or she will also delineate any limitations in managing your company and will advise you as to the chronological steps that need to be taken to ensure your success.

 For instance, you may require certain licenses to carry out business as usual.
 These licenses may include a “Retail Sales Tax License” or an “Alcohol Beverage License,” and you will need to be listed with the South Carolina Department of Revenue (SCDOR).
 However, some businesses may be exempt from registering if certain services are provided.